IDEMSInternational/rapidpror/paper.md

 - `[@author1:2001; @author2:2001]` -> "(Author1 et al., 2001; Author2 et al., 2002)"

 # Acknowledgements

+Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.

 We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.